 Can I Use Witness Statements From An Accident At The Trial Of A Personal Injury Case?

 The gathering and preservation of information about an accident is a vital role of an effective personal injury attorney.
-Rarely is an attorney at the scene of the event as it unfolds, so it is absolutely essential that the names, addresses, emails and phone numbers of all witnesses to any accident- whether that's a car accident, a slip or fall type of accident, a workplace accident causing an injury, or any other type of event that could potentially result in litigation- be recorded, documented and made available subsequently.
+Rarely is an attorney at the scene of the event as it unfolds, so it is absolutely essential that the names, addresses, emails and phone numbers of all witnesses to any accident- whether that’s a car accident, a slip or fall type of accident, a workplace accident causing an injury, or any other type of event that could potentially result in litigation- be recorded, documented and made available subsequently.
 In some instances, an investigative agency like the police, or occupational safety may record pertinent details.
 In the absence of such formal reports, this data collection responsibility falls initially to the injury victim.
+As Attorney Eric T. Kirk will tell you.

 Those individuals bearing witness may be interviewed, formally or informally, asked to sign affidavits or statements, and, potentially, be placed under subpoena for trial of the personal injury claim.
 Such documents can certainly be submitted to an insurance company in support of a claim.
 However, if the case goes to trial, different considerations apply.